 “It’s only there that it can be won or lost.”
 The great Russian filmmaker Andrei Tarkovsky believed that what draws us to film is the gift of time — “time lost or spent or not yet had.”
 From the moment we are born to the moment we take our last breath, we battle with reality under the knell of this constant awareness that we are either winning or losing time.
 We long for what T.S.
+Eliot called “the still point of the turning world,” but in chasing after it we spin ourselves into a perpetual restlessness, losing the very thing we strive to win.
+Who is the Man with the Name that Rhymes?
+It's been a while since another post.
 Why Time Slows Down When We’re Afraid, Speeds Up as We Age, and Gets Warped on Vacation.
 By Maria Popova “Time perception matters because it is the experience of time that roots us in our mental reality.”